Anglo Chinese School, Klang: 2000s

-In 2006, the nature society club and the school itself have faced a major problem, which was the trailer which is used by the club to store the collected recycle things caught fire.
-The school call the fire department to put off the fire but unfortunately the gates to enter the school compound were locked with heavy-duty chains and lock pad.
+In 2006, the nature society club and the school itself faced a major problem, when the trailer used by the club to store collected recyclable items caught fire.
+The school called the fire department but unfortunately the gates to enter the school compound were locked with heavy-duty chains and a lock pad.

 In 2007, ACS Secondary underwent a major refurbishment, including the exterior of the school, along with the classrooms and the corridors being repainted, and the toilet renovated.
 The fund which has been raised for the renovation is mostly deposited to the person's personal bank account.

 In 2018, the secondary school celebrated the 125th anniversary of the school by organising a charity night to raise funds to build a multipurpose sports hall for students to utilise during co-curriculum sessions for sepak takraw, futsal, basketball, volleyball, and badminton among others.

 In 2020, both schools shut down due to the COVID-19 pandemic in Malaysia at various time in the year.
 As such, both students and teachers had to resort to online learning to keep up with their educational semesters, resulting in the semester dates differing from previous years, affecting the national exam that was supposed to be held during the November-December term.